 "Well, then.
 You best complete the task they have given you before they catch up.
 I imagine it will only be harder with them watching, my dear boy."

 And, despite everything, Albus Dumbledore smiled.
-His face folded into a maze of lines and his eyes twinkled, reflecting the green glow of the Dark Mark.
+His face folded into a maze of lines and his eyes twinkled, reflecting the green glow of the Dark Mark floating above them.
 Draco stood there in shock.

 "Just as I thought.
 Draco…Draco, you are not a killer."

 "How do you know?
 You don't know me!"